Trapped-ion quantum computer: Decoherence in scalable traps

 When an ion is being transported between regions in an interconnected trap and is subjected to a nonuniform magnetic field, decoherence can occur in the form of the equation below (see Zeeman effect).
-This is effectively changes the relative phase of the quantum state.
+This effectively changes the relative phase of the quantum state.
 The up and down arrows correspond to a general superposition qubit state, in this case the ground and excited states of the ion.

 Additional relative phases could arise from physical movements of the trap or the presence of unintended electric fields.
 If the user could determine the parameter α, accounting for this decoherence would be relatively simple, as known quantum information processes exist for correcting a relative phase.
 However, since α from the interaction with the magnetic field is path-dependent, the problem is highly complex.
 Considering the multiple ways that decoherence of a relative phase can be introduced in an ion trap, reimagining the ion state in a new basis that minimizes decoherence could be a way to eliminate the issue.

 One way to combat decoherence is to represent the quantum state in a new basis called the decoherence-free subspaces, or DFS., with basis states $\left|\uparrow\downarrow\right\rangle$ and $\left|\downarrow\uparrow\right\rangle$.
 The DFS is actually the subspace of two ion states, such that if both ions acquire the same relative phase, the total quantum state in the DFS will be unaffected.

 Challenges

-Trapped ion quantum computers theoretically meet all of DiVincenzo's criteria for quantum computing, but implementation of the system can be quite difficult.
-The main challenges facing trapped ion quantum computing are the initialization of the ion's motional states, and the relatively brief lifetimes of the phonon states.
+Trapped-ion quantum computers theoretically meet all of DiVincenzo's criteria for quantum computing, but implementation of the system can be quite difficult.
+The main challenges facing trapped-ion quantum computing are the initialization of the ion's motional states, and the relatively brief lifetimes of the phonon states.
 Decoherence also proves to be challenging to eliminate, and is caused when the qubits interact with the external environment undesirably.